PH2M/GDPR/README.md

 - Enable all feature who you want on 'System > Configuration > General > GDPR'
 - Run cron phgdpr_check_rules and check GDPR validity on 'System > Configuration > General > GDPR > Status'
 - You can test download data or remove data from your customer dashboard

+## Password validation
+You must customize your theme if you want to enable the JS password validation.
+Follow these steps:
+1. Uncomment the `password-validation.js` inclusion in `app/design/frontend/base/default/layout/ph/gdpr.xml`
+2. In your theme's register template, replace the `validate-password` class by `validate-gdpr-password`.
+Usually, you should have `customer/form/register.phtml` and `checkout/onepage/billing.phtml`.

 ## Developer guide
 #### ADD Custom process before / after customer download or remove data